 If a manager does not get on-board with, or is not enthusiastic about a 360-degree feedback program, it is unlikely that it would be successfully implemented.
 Whatever the boss gives importance to, gets the attention of his/her subordinates.

 360 data is only helpful if it gets acted upon and used.
 A main reason for the failure of 360 programs is that feedback is given, but then swiftly forgotten.
 If no plan to implement the feedback is made; there is no change in behaviour, and the feedback is redundant.
 Managers should therefore be included in the initial discussions and recruited as 360-degree feedback ambassadors within their teams.
 Training on the need to follow-up reviews with 1-on-1s and effective goal-setting that takes feedback into account is essential.

-Too often the priority for managers using a 360 program is to uncover their employees’ weaknesses.
+Too often the priority for managers using a 360 program is to uncover their teams’ weaknesses.
 While, this is intended to be a consequence of use, there should be more of an emphasis on praise and positive feedback.
-If 360 programmes are used only to highlight negative aspects of an employee’s work, it is likely that the employee will foster a negative attitude towards the feedback culture, and then ultimately disengage from it.
+If 360 programmes are used only to highlight negative aspects of a team member’s work, it is likely that they will foster a negative attitude towards the feedback culture, and then ultimately disengage from it.
 This leads on to the final disadvantage; that there are not enough participants in the 360-feedback process.